goodbye lover

 I want to sink into the black.

-I’m just a girl, with green-grey eyes and the kind of longing that breeds eternal sadness.
+I’m just a girl, with the kind of longing that breeds eternal sadness.

 I’m the girl with the broken heart that makes herself bleed and gets drunk so she won’t have to remember how hope only gives way to disappointment.
 The girl that asks you to hit her because pain is all she feels.
 (And deep down she wants to see if you’ll do it.)